Maroof1235/ICEDJAM2025/README.md

-Made with raylib and C
+Made with raylib and C. The theme for this jam revolved around the theme "Iced"

 https://github.com/user-attachments/assets/c9eba8c5-9302-437d-b9c2-efe142749560